Codeception/Codeception/docs/01-Introduction.md

 ### Acceptance Tests

 How does your client, manager, tester, or any other non-technical person know your website is working?
-By opening the browser, accessing a site, clicking on links, filling in the forms, and actually seeing the content on a web page.
-They have no idea of the framework, database, web-server, or programming language you use or why the application did not behave as expected.
+By opening the browser, accessing the site, clicking on links, filling in the forms, and actually seeing the content on a web page.
+They have no idea of the programming language, framework, database, web-server, or why the application did (or did not) behave as expected.

-Acceptance tests can cover standard but complex scenarios from a user's perspective.
+This is what acceptance tests are doing.
+They cover scenarios from a user's perspective.
 With acceptance tests, you can be confident that users, following all the defined scenarios, won't get errors.

-Please note that **any website** can be covered with acceptance tests, even if you use a very custom CMS or framework.
+**Any website** can be covered with acceptance tests, even if you use a very exotic CMS or framework.

 #### Sample acceptance test